Madhumitha566/front-end-smart-expense-tracker/README.md

 | **Persistence**| **`localStorage`** | Browser API used to store and retrieve expense data locally. |
 The React Compiler is enabled on this template.
 See [this documentation](https://react.dev/learn/react-compiler) for more information.

-## 🚀 Getting Started
-Note: This will impact Vite dev & build performances.

-Follow these steps to set up the project locally.
-## Expanding the ESLint configuration

 ### Prerequisites